RealYusufIsmail/Computer-science-MS-answers-aslevel/paper1.md

     - ..by loading the relevant value into the program counter.
     - When the ISR is complete the previous state is popped from the stack
     - And are loaded back into the registers.

+- **Supercomputer**
+    - The CPUs can work in parallel
+    - … on the same problem
+  - try multiple keys simultaneously…
+    - …to break the code
+    - Super computers can have multiple processors (and GPUs).

 ### Applications Generation